 To shoot, move the lever atop the camera to Auto for aperture-priority mode or Manual for manual exposure mode.
 An LCD display at the bottom of the viewfinder shows exposure information.
 In manual mode, you’ll see > | < and a row of dashes, along with your shutter speed.
 It works like a match-needle diaplay: for proper exposure, adjust shutter speed and aperture until the dashes line up with the |.
 In aperture-priority mode the LCD shows the range of shutter speeds and a row of dashes.
 Select aperture and press the shutter button down halfway to meter.
 The row of dashes moves to the shutter speed the OM-4T selects.
 If the shutter speed would need to be faster than 1/2000 sec, the display shows OVER and the camera beeps.

 The star of the OM-4T show is its multi-spot exposure option.
-I’m not going to get into its full operation here, in no small part because this is a feature I’d hardly ever use.
-In short: You activate it with the SPOT button next to the shutter button.
+In short, you activate it with the SPOT button next to the shutter button.
 You can meter up to eight spots and the camera averages them.
-You can also spot meter for the highlights or for the shadows; the OM-4T then applies exposure compensation to bring out detail.
+You can also spot meter for the highlights or for the shadows.
+The OM-4T then applies exposure compensation to bring out detail.

 Two SR44/357 button cells power everything.
 Glory be, an old camera that takes batteries you can buy at any drug store!
 Without a battery, you can make a photo but only with a 1/60 sec. shutter.